polrizzo/LSTA-3N/README.md

 ### Dataset and Features
 EPIC KITCHENS dataset can be found [here](https://epic-kitchens.github.io/2022).

-However, the dataset is made of RGB and Flow frames while the scripts in this project exploit pre-extracted features; hence, it's essential to extract them from images before running them.
-Features' shape should be `[Batch, N°Channels, N°Frame, Width, Height]`.
-We worked with features extracted from RGB frames, so `batch_size = 2048` and `n_channel = 3` .
+Though it is possible to download every single video, this project's scripts are based on pre-extracted spatial features.
+Features' shape should be `[Batch, N°Channels, N°Frames, Width, Height]`.
+In our case, the features were extracted from the last convolutional layer block of a TSM applied to RGB frames.
+Therefore, `batch_size = 2048` and `n_channel = 3` .

-Three different domains have been selected to perform domain shift: `P01, P22 and P08`, respectively known in this project as `D1, D2 and D3`.
+Three different domains have been selected to perform domain shift: `P01, P08 and P22`, respectively known in this project as `D1, D2 and D3`.

 --------------------------------------------------------------